KatherineMichel/setting-up-an-open-source-project/README.md

 <hr>

 <!--
-Listing issues- issues tab, open/closed, filtering issues Labels- including multiple labels
-Assign, milestone, issue notifications, subscribe/unsubscribe to an issue Respond by replying to any email about that issue
+Listing issues- issues tab, filtering issues issue notifications, subscribe/unsubscribe to an issue Respond by replying to any email about that issue

 Issues- keyboard shortcuts
-New issue, drop down list of developers, select/create new milestone Rails repo issues- filter issues by milestone, labels -->
+Rails repo issues- filter issues by milestone, labels -->